An “open library” is a library with a combination of hours staffed with professional librarians and hours with self-service.

 You have your own key to the library

-My library in Guldborgsund in the southeastern part of Denmark consists of a main library and 5 branch libraries.
-The 5 branch libraries are open libraries and the main library will be as well from early 2017.
+My former library in Guldborgsund in the southeastern part of Denmark consists of a main library and 5 branch libraries.
+The main library and all 5 branch libraries are open libraries.

 It is easy to use an open library.
 You simply lock yourself into the library with your library card and a pin code.
 You can use all the normal services at the library and check out books, music, games etc. at the self-service machines and of course meet with other people, learn, study and have a coffee.
 The open library is a community space with lots of opportunities.